 Suddenly the bearded face appeared in the car's window.
 Grinning malignantly, he repeated his awful gesture.
 The train moved and the station's platform, crowded with passengers, slowly faded away, along with this terrible threat.

 My ears were still ringing with "You have been refused because your departure contradicts the interests of our State", as, making my way through the ruins of my collapsed world, I left the office of Major Zinchenko.
 The land of my dreams had been swiftly carried away to inaccessibility.
-With a sheer air of malicious joy the ordinary customers of OVIR looked at me.
+With a sheer air of malicious joy the ordinary customers of OVIR (Interior Ministry department for visas and registration of foreign citizens) looked at me.
 They came for their tourist visas, or were going to go abroad on a mission - the corrupted pillars of the decaying society.
-With pain and compassion I was met by my fellow Jews, whose applications as well as mine, had been rejected, and for many of us, not for the first time.
+With pain and compassion I was met by my fellow Jews, whose applications for exit visa, as well as mine, had been rejected, and for many of us, not for the first time.
 A few foreigners who came for extensions of their visas, watched in bewilderment the little tragedies being performed here every moment - the tears, cries, breakdowns and other expressions of classical theater.
 Suddenly one of them rose from his seat and slowly directed his steps toward our "Jewish corner".
 His face was adorned with a beard as before, but it was impossible not to recognize him.
-Of course, it was him, my fellow traveler of last year on the local train to Klin!
+Of course, it was him, my last year fellow traveller on the local train to Klin!
 He smiled cordially, showing a row of new shining teeth, and said in a friendly way: "Well, everything is O.K. now, you may live!".
 I seemed to make some involuntary movement toward him, because a moment later I was dragged by two militia officers to the exit door, my arms twisted behind my back.
-"Quiet, citiz, quiet!"
+"Quiet, citizen, quiet!"
 There was always a militia car ready in the courtyard of the OVIR building.

-Large flakes of snow were falling, and maybe because of this, our group of protestors, who came to the Lenin Library, the traditional place of Jewish demonstrations, was hardly noticed.
+Large flakes of snow were falling, and maybe because of this, our group of protesters, who came to the building of Lenin Library, the traditional place of Jewish demonstrations, was hardly noticed.
 Anyway, our posters "Let My People Go!" and "We want to go home to Israel" did not draw much attention from the passers-by.
-The postponed date of the demonstration, instead of the traditional one (the 24th of December, the anniversary of "The Hijackers Trial"), and the limited number of protestors prevented the early appearance of the KGB and militia.
+The postponed date of the demonstration, instead of the traditional one (the 24th of December, the anniversary of "The Hijackers Trial"), and the limited number of protesters prevented the early appearance of the KGB and militia.
 After half an hour the "representatives of the general public" and the "guards of public order and security" arrived in special cars.
-The "Perestroyka" began, and the main roles in this performance were saved for the "overstaffed public representatives" (volunteers and KGB officers in civilian clothing), while the uniformed militia men stood aside.
-Closely encircling our group, they began to press us into the lane, all the time threatening and insulting us, and trying to snatch the posters from our hands.
+The "Perestroyka" just had begun, and the main roles in this performance were saved for the "overstaffed public representatives" (volunteers and KGB officers in civilian clothing), while the uniformed militia men stood aside.
+Closely encircling our group, they began to press us into the lane, all the time threatening and insulting us and trying to snatch the posters from our hands.
 "Zidy!" an elderly woman, seemingly cultured and educated, shouted hysterically, "Kikes!
 It's our bread that you gloat!"
 "How can one breath the same air as they breath?!" exclaimed the war veteran with shining polished medals on his sheepskin coat, slightly intoxicated with wine and traditional anti-semitic slogans.
-"You wil-l rot-t h-here, you s-son-of-a-b-bitch and-d s-see Is-srael as-s w-well as-s your ears-s" the young man with tattooed hands breathed out, along with a fragrance of alcohol - the typical representative of the criminals who were enlisted into the ranks of the KGB.
-The whole performance was directed by a man in an expensive fur cap and western-made fur coat.
+"You wil-l rot-t h-here, you s-son-of-a-b-bitch and-d s-see Is-srael as-s w-well as-s your ears-s" - the young man with tattooed hands breathed out, along with the fragrance of alcohol - the typical representative of the criminals who were enlisted into the ranks of the KGB).
+The whole performance was directed by a man wearing expensive f western-made fur coat and fur cap on his head.
 With all my strength I seized my poster which the criminal tried to snatch.
 "Not Permissible!" the officer in the fur coat shot a malicious glance in my direction, and at the same moment I felt a sharp pain in my lower jaw.
-As I fell down onto the snow, I suddenly saw him, in the Library window, grinning and repeating his favorite gesture.
+While falling down onto the snow, I suddenly saw him in a window of the Library, grinning and repeating his favorite gesture.

 The long queue for tickets at the Aeroflot international agency did not frighten me.
-Not because the long years of life here had accustomed me to standing in lines (the knowledge that your time was being wasted did not make you happy), but simply, this time I had in my wallet a greenish piece of paper, which for the person not involved was quite worthless, but for me was a treasure - the exit visa.
-Now each hour that passed reduced the waiting for the moment when I'd step onto the land of my dreams, love and hope.
+Not because the long years of life here had accustomed me to standing in lines (the knowledge that your time is being wasted never makes you happy), but simply this time I had a greenish piece of paper in my wallet, which for a person not involved was quite worthless, but for me it was a treasure - my exit visa, the pass to freedom.
+Now each hour that passed reduced the waiting for the moment when I would step onto the land of my dreams, love and hope.
 The hours that I spent in this queue became unforgettable.
 I was very active, readily entering into conversations with tourists to Bulgaria, visitors to their relatives in America, specialists on a mission to India, civil workers to Afganistan.
 I was happy and I wished to share that happiness with others.

-At the end, after I paid the cashier and received the nice glossy booklet of tickets for the Aeroflot flight to Moscow - Bucharest - Tel-Aviv, I went to the exit door, not daring to take my eyes off the treasure I now possessed.
+At the end, after I paid at the cashier's and received nice glossy booklet of tickets for the Aeroflot flight Moscow - Bucharest - Tel-Aviv, I went to the exit door, not daring to take my eyes off the treasure I now possessed.
 Suddenly a hand was laid on my shoulder.

 A dog barked somewhere near my watch tower.
 In a moment another one joined him, after that came the third, the fourth, the fifth, making a sort of choir performing in many voices.
-The local dogs seemed to know the rules of the game well: in the evening, after the beginning of curfew, they would come into the deserted streets knowing that there were neither men nor cars, that the streets were at their disposal and nothing would threaten their security.
+The local dogs seemed to know well the rules of the game: in the evening, after beginning of the curfew, they would come into the deserted streets knowing that there were neither men nor cars, that the streets were at their disposal and nothing would threaten their security.

 Well, if destined...
 Everything is in Thy hands, Creator of Heaven and Earth.
 We shall not be bent, we shall not capitulate.
 We came here by Thy Highest Command.
-And if there will be a Trial, a Trial of Justice and History, I shall say the same two words: "Never Again!"
+And if there is a trial, but true Trial of Justice and History, I will say the same two words: "Never Again!"

 Two ambulances passed in opposite directions.
 It seemed to be serious.
-Yesterday the school bus which took the children from the settlements of Gush Katif was showered with stones, and this morning a Molotov cocktail had been thrown into the police station.
+Yesterday the school bus which took the children from the settlements of Gush Katif was showered with stones, and this morning a Molotov cocktail was thrown into the police station.
 Evidently, some memorable date was being celebrated.
 The Intifada had its own calendar: every two-three days there was "the Day of FATAH", or the anniversary of the beginning of the Gulf war, or "the Day of Land", etc. These celebrations were accompanied with escalations of terrorist activity, violent demonstrations and general strikes.
 The Arabs who did not participate in the strikes initiated by the terrorist organizations risked their lives.
-This has much in common with trade union strikes.
-Sometimes we thought that our trade union bosses were the only ones who benefited, because of their political or personal interests.
-But we were bound to participate - such is reality.
+This had much in common with our trade union strikes.
+Sometimes we thought that the trade union bosses were the only ones who benefited, because of their political or personal interests.
+But we were bound to participate - such was the reality.

 It was quiet again.
 The stars withdrew into impenetrable shrouds of clouds.
-"If it rains", I thought with atrace of hope, "it will be warmer".
-The fact that my watch tower was substantially leaky did not worry me, it will not have enough time to fill with water before my shift is over.
+"If it rains", I thought with a trace of hope, "it will be warmer".
+The fact that my watch tower was substantially leaky did not worry me, it would not have enough time to fill up with water before my shift is over.
 Or... - my thoughts came back to the forthcoming meeting.
-I wondered if he had changed over the past two years since we’d met.
+I wondered if he changed over the past two years since we met?
 If he once again grew his beard?
 If he had a belly as well as I?
-If he had lost even a small portion of the bloodthirstiness which had been readable in his eyes?
+If he lost even a small portion of the bloodthirstiness which had been readable in his eyes?

 I glanced at my watch.
 It was exactly 10.
-He will come after midnight, but before 2 when I must be relieved.
-Certainly, he had learned our timetable and knew that the best time for his attack was at the end of a shift, when a watchman was tired and thought only of how to withstand the stupefying drowsiness.
+He will come after midnight, probably just before 2 when I must be relieved.
+Certainly, he learned our timetable and knew that the best time for his attack was at the end of a shift, when a watchman was tired and thought only of how to withstand the stupefying drowsiness.

 The phosphorescent hands of my watch met at the mark of 12.
 "So, the countdown has begun", I said to myself.
 "It's time to make the last preparations".